 Spend a couple of days exploring and getting the feel for what it is like to live in cities full of gold-rush and exploration history before heading out to explore the final frontier!

-Prestige Holidays are specialists for Alaska and Canada.
+Prestige Holidays are specialists for Canada and Alaska.
 Each of their holidays is tailored to your specific needs and interests.
 The unique combination of cities, countryside, mountains, train journeys, cruises and wildlife make for many fantastic and varied memories to cherish.

-You can book Prestige Holidays with your local travel agent or contact them as below.
+You can book Prestige Holidays to Canada with your local travel agent or contact them as below.